Creek Street, Brisbane: History

 In 2008, it was announced that the Brisbane City Council was going to convert the street into a two-way road to improve traffic flow in the CBD as part of its Town Reach project.
-Doubts emerged later in the year due to cost blowouts and traffic planners who questioned the new design's effectiveness.
+Doubts emerged later in the year due to cost blowouts and traffic planners questioning the new design's effectiveness.
 After traffic tests proved the new design was not feasible, the plan was put on hold indefinitely.

 Heritage listings

 Creek Street has a number of heritage-listed sites, including: